bigmonmulgrew/BigMonD_Games/Assets + Readme/Readme.txt

 # 1 Pong
 This is classsic pong.
 Game plays first to 3 scores, winner will be announced and then after a short delay will return to the title screen
 There is a GameManager in the outliner with a setting for the MaxScore
+Controls:  W - Up, S - Down

 # 2 Breakout
 This is classic Breakout, you have 3 extra lives, lose the 4th ball and you lose.
+Controls: A - Left, D - Right

+# Peggle
+A simple Peggle clone, one ball at a time.
+Controls: A - Aim Left, D - Aim Right, Left Click - Fire